 The range of plant material she uses varies by client wishes and the micro-climates occurring at their respective properties, which are located from the ocean to as far inland as Glendora.
 With an eye towards sustainability – she selects drought tolerant plants and trees from all over the world, in addition to creating spaces for edibles and backyard orchards.
 Knowing beauty can sometimes be found in less water-thrifty plants, she is not opposed to using them as long as the garden as a whole has a light footprint on the earth.
 Even in our arid California landscape, varying methods of water capture and retention can be applied.
 Fleur has been working with California native plants for years and two of the gardens she designed and installed were selected to be on the 9th and 10th annual Theodore Payne Garden Tour in April 2012 and 2013.

-Fleur is a member of the Association of Professional Landscape designers (APLD), the California Landscape Contractors Association, the International Society of Arboriculture (ISA), the Western Chapter of ISA (WCISA), Street Tree Seminar, Inc., the Los Angeles Mycological Society, the California Rare Fruit Growers, the California Native Plant Society, the California Garden and Landscape History Society, the Mediterranean Garden Society, and the Southern California Horticultural Society, where she serves as a board member as well.
+Fleur is a member of the Association of Professional Landscape designers (APLD), the California Landscape Contractors Association, the International Society of Arboriculture (ISA), the Western Chapter of ISA (WCISA), Street Tree Seminar, Inc., the Los Angeles Mycological Society, the California Rare Fruit Growers, the California Native Plant Society, the California Garden and Landscape History Society, the Mediterranean Garden Society, and the Southern California Horticultural Society, where she served as a board member for several years, and is currently on the programming committee.

 ISA Certified Arborist #WE9631A – ISA Tree Risk Assessment Qualified.
 QAL DPR #128199.